PTRRupprecht/Quantal-analysis-for-spike-inference/README.md

 If you are using this work, please cite this preprint as a reference for spike inference with GCaMP8 and the quantal analysis:

-> Rupprecht P, Rózsa M, Fang X, Svoboda K, Helmchen F. *Spike inference from calcium imaging data acquired with GCaMP8 indicators*, (will be updated during the next days!).
+> Rupprecht P, Rózsa M, Fang X, Svoboda K, Helmchen F. *[Spike inference from calcium imaging data acquired with GCaMP8 indicators](https://www.biorxiv.org/content/10.1101/2025.03.03.641129)*, bioRxiv (2025).

-Also, please consider citing this paper as original reference for Cascade:
+Also, here's the main reference for CASCADE:

 > Rupprecht P, Carta S, Hoffmann A, Echizen M, Blot A, Kwan AC, Dan Y, Hofer SB, Kitamura K, Helmchen F\*, Friedrich RW\*, *[A database and deep learning toolbox for noise-optimized, generalized spike inference from calcium imaging](https://www.nature.com/articles/s41593-021-00895-5)*, Nature Neuroscience (2021).